akiflow/licenses-verifier/README.md

 If any dependency has no license, it will be reported as a problem.

+### Which licenses can I whitelist?

+Short answer: ask your lawyers.

+Longer answer: you need to verify that the license allows you to use the dependency in your specific project.
+Many very common licenses, although referred as “open source”, do have specific requirements for use in other projects.
+Verifying how to comply with those requirements is a matter that should be addressed by a qualified attorney.
+For this reason, Licenses Verifier does not include any pre-populated license whitelist.
+Each project may or may not whitelist a license, depending on the project’s characteristics.

+For this reason we recommend that you consult with your lawyer before whitelisting a license.
+You should do so for each project you work on.
+We strongly suggest not to reuse the same license whitelist in multiple projects without prior consultation with your lawyer.

 ## How to use it?

 ### Installation